ComponentKitchen/bulk-properties/README.md

 ## Goals

 * Generally facilitate population and manipulation of DOM from JavaScript, e.g., in Functional-Reactive Programming (FRP) architectures.
+Rather that introducing new capabilities, this simply formalizes very common JavaScript patterns for creating and updating DOM elements.
-* Support fast updates by allow bulk properties to be set in a single transaction.
+* Support fast updates by allowing the browser to update multiple properties and elements in a single DOM call.
-* Work well with web components that want to reflect state changes in their shadow trees.
+* Allow web components to efficiently reflect state changes in their shadow trees.

 ## `applyProperties` method